ruiying-ocean/Abil/planktonsdm/README.md

 Examples for each step are provided in the respective Jupyter notebooks which can be found in `/notebooks`.

-If you would like to reproduce the model output reported in deVries2023 see  `/deVries2023` and `/configuration/deVries2023_model_config.yml`

 ## Directory structure